egealpay/Visionary/Readme.md

 <b>/predict</b>

-- accepts a photo and returns a name guess
+- accepts a photo and returns a name guess and status

 #### build and deploy

-- backend runs in a Docker container,
+- the server app runs in a Docker container,

 - runtime is python 3.6 and gunicorn WSGI server